tapiwago/Machine-Learning/README.md

 # Predictig Monthly property rental fee
-A project that is aimed at ladlord evaluate their properties and at the same time a tenant can estimate how much it will cost him or her for a particular property with certain characteristics
+A project that is aimed at helping ladlords or property owners to evaluate their properties and at the same time a help tenant can estimate how much it will cost him or her to rent a particular property with certain characteristics